chrissap543/cs225project/README.md

 ./test
 ```
 Note that we provide a number of different tags for our test cases.
-For the adjacency list graph test cases, run
 ```
 ./test [graph] # adjacency list graph
 ./test [data] # data processing